yellowbean/clojucture/README.md

 ### What & why is clojucture ?

-a clojure library for modelling structure products (CLO/MBS/ABS). it can be used for cashflow projection and investment analysis
+a clojure library for modelling structure products (CLO/MBS/ABS/CMBS). it can be used for cashflow projection and investment analysis.

 The reason behind choosing clojure as modelling language is that :
-1. it is simply enough for tech/non-tech background language.
+1. It is simply enough for tech/non-tech background language.
-2. Powerful macro lanugage for modelling complex structure of ABS/MBS products.
+2. Powerful macro language for modelling complex structure of ABS/MBS products.

 ### Overview
 investor side of structured products or structuring an CLO/MBS/ABS deal.